-The Kyoto Protocol provides allowances for "sinks"-credits for the absorption of carbon dioxide by forests, cropland management, and re-vegetation.
-The Clean Development Mechanism allows an Annex I country to mitigate its emissions by undertaking abatement within a non-Annex I country.43 The Montreal Protocol established the Multilateral Fund for mitigation.44 The U.S. Endangered Species Act (ESA) provides for mitigation to counter environmental degradation.
+Annex I country to mitigate its emissions by undertaking abatement within a non-Annex I country.
+The Montreal Protocol established the Multilateral Fund for mitigation.
+The U.S. Endangered Species Act (ESA) provides for mitigation to counter environmental degradation.
 Once a species is listed as endangered or threatened, it can be used as the basis for a conservation bank.
 Wetlands Mitigation Banking in the United States curtails wetland loss and encourages protection and rehabilitation of wetlands as a precondition for developing other areas.
 Mitigation has also been applied for fish habitat.
 Such an approach has also been endorsed by the Convention on Biological Diversity.
 Nonetheless, such approaches can face complexity when the ecology is complex, and controversy still surrounds the approach, despite its widespread application.

 Biodiversity mitigation has been proposed for sea turtles, seabirds, and other marine species (Bellagio Blueprint for Action on Pacific Sea Turtles 2004, Wilcox and Donlan 2007, Donlan and Wilcox 2007, Finklestein et al. 2008, Dutton and Squires 2008, Dutton et al. 2010) and in fact has been used since before these proposals by the California drift gillnet fleet as discussed by Janisse et al. (2010).
-In response to the Bellagio Blueprint, the U.S. tuna processors Bumble Bee, StarKist, and Chicken of the Sea, and the International Seafood Sustainability Foundation, assess longline caught tunas to fund nesting site protection and artisanal fishery mitigation that is not compensatory, but instead is meant as a complementary means to rebuild bycatch populations.
+In response to the Bellagio Blueprint, the U.S. tuna processors of Bumble Bee, StarKist, and Chicken of the Sea, and the International Seafood Sustainability Foundation, assess longline caught tunas to fund nesting site protection and artisanal fishery mitigation that is not compensatory, but instead is meant as a complementary means to rebuild bycatch populations.

 Under biodiversity mitigation, fishing continues with a levy to finance biodiversity mitigation, i.e. to mitigate residual and excessive bycatch mortality.
 Rather than closing fisheries or restrictive bycatch quotas, mitigation conserves at a fraction of the cost.
-Protection cost of Pacific Leatherback nesting sites is 1% of comparable at-sea fisheries closures (Gjertsen 2011, Gjertsen et al. in press).
+Protection cost of Pacific Leatherback nesting sites is 1% of comparable at-sea fisheries closures (Gjertsen 2011).
 Rodent protection in seabird rookeries is 10% of at-sea protection cost (Pascoe et al. 2011).
 In short, continued fishing finances least-conservation of bycatch species.